CudaRabbani/contactList/readme.md

 2. From downloaded project directory open a terminal and enter the following commands:
     - **cd contactList**
     - **composer install**
-3. Configure your .env file in the contactList directory for necessary database access
+3. copy the .env.example and past it in the same directory by renaming it .env and change the following for necessary database access
    - DB_CONNECTION=mysql
    - DB_HOST=localhost
    - DB_PORT=3306